 “I’d like to introduce Abby.”
 He wrapped an arm around the brunette’s waist again.
 “My fiancée.”

-Was she still on her feet?
+Was she still standing?

 Brian was watching her, sifting for her reaction to the ton of bricks he’d just dropped on her head.
-Hurt, shame, loss, all rioted in her, but she refused to give him the satisfaction.
+Hurt, shame, loss, all rioted in Molly, but she refused to give him the satisfaction.
 With a strength of will she was proud of, she forced a smile to her lips.
 “Fiancée?
 Congratulations.”